cmudig/counterpoint/docs/_pages/01-quickstart.md

 TBD update directions and urls

-Importing Canvas Animation in ES6 JavaScript is simple:
+Importing Counterpoint in ES6 JavaScript is simple:

 ```javascript
 import { Mark, Attribute, ... } from 'canvas-animation';
 ```

-To import Canvas Animation in vanilla JavaScript, you can use [dynamic import syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import#) such as:
+To import Counterpoint in vanilla JavaScript, you can use [dynamic import syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import#) such as: